 - General College Admission Requirements.

-- Applicants who have completed 9 or more postsecondary credits must be in good academic standing (with a minimum GPA of 1.5 ) for admission into any CFCS program.
+- Applicants who have completed 9 or more post-secondary credits must be in good academic standing (with a minimum GPA of 1.5) for admission to any CFCS program.

 - Successfully participate in a formal orientation and selection process to determine suitability and readiness for training.
 Suitability is determined on the basis of an overview of an applicant's emotional stability, physical health, formal education, the ability to work in a team setting and life experience.

 - At the time of the required ECE Program Orientation Session two letters of reference from individuals who are not related to you (character references from reputable community members and/or individuals familiar with your experience in working with young children).
 Reference letters should not be written by the person who completes your volunteer verification form.
 If you have an ECE basic license to practice, you would complete a work history form which includes references.

 - Complete and show evidence of 50 hours of supervised volunteer or work experience in a ECE-related setting.
 Preferred experience: work with children from birth to age six.
 The 50 hours documentation of volunteer or work experience must be complete and submitted before the time of the personal suitability interview.
 Your readiness to enrol in the program will be determined by the faculty selection team based upon specific criteria.

 - Attend and participate in a personal interview with ECE faculty.

 - Complete a Criminal Record Check (information will be provided by the Office of the Registrar).

 - Complete a medical declaration or assessment indicating a satisfactory level of physical and emotional health.
 The workload of the programs and the close contact with individuals in practical settings require students to be in good mental and physical health.